Logo of Restaurant Waste Disposal

 • Traditional plastic utensils or service ware

 Best Practice: Clear signage and staff training are essential.
-Consider a "front-of-house" and "back-of-house" audit to identify all waste streams and set up clearly labeled bins to make proper sorting intuitive for your team4.
+Consider a "front-of-house" and "back-of-house" audit to identify all waste streams and set up clearly labeled bins to make proper sorting intuitive for your team.

 Related Services: Grease Trap & Cooking Oil Management